exakat/php-dictionary/dictionary/garbage-collection.ini.rst

 To speed up the process, PHP postpone memory cleaning until the end of the application, or when it reaches some internal threshold.
 Then, it review all the currently allocated variables, and when they are not used anymorem, that is when the reference counter is down to 0, it removes them.

-Since garbage collection requires pausing the execution, PHP only runs it on-demand, via ``gc_collect_cycles()`` calls, or once every ten thousands objects to clear.
+As garbage collection requires pausing the execution, PHP only runs it on-demand, via ``gc_collect_cycles()`` calls, or once every ten thousands objects to clear.

 Garbage collection is needed to handle circular reference: objects that mutually reference each other, and which requires some processing to identify as dead data.